malakabdelbaki/Pac-Man-meets-metal-slug/README.md

-# Console Shooter Game: Heroic Showdown
+# Console Shooter Game: Pac-Man-meets-metal-slug

 Welcome to Heroic Showdown, a console-based 2D shooter game that seamlessly fuses the excitement of Pac-Man and Metal Slug.
 Your mission is to navigate through a 15x15 grid, vanquishing monsters and emerging victorious.
 Choose your hero wisely, select your weapons strategically, and dive into the pixelated battlefield!